AvaloniaUI/avalonia-docs/docs/tutorials/music-store-app/opening-a-dialog.md

 ## Dialog Input and Output

 The application logic for the dialog will be controlled by its own view model.
-This will be created and linked to the dialog window view whenever the dialog is to be shown.&#x20;
+This will be created and linked to the dialog window view whenever the dialog is to be shown.

 Similarly, the result of the users interaction with the dialog will eventually have to be passed back to the application logic for the main window for processing.

 At this stage you will create two empty view model classes to act as placeholders for the dialog view model, and the dialog return (selected album) object.
 To create these view models, follow this procedure:

-- In the solution explorer, right-click the **/ViewModels** folder and then click **Add**. &#x20;
+- In the solution explorer, right-click the **/ViewModels** folder and then click **Add**.
 - Click **Class**.
 - Name the class 'MusicStoreViewModel' and click **Add**.
-- Right-click again the **/ViewModels** folder and then click **Add** a second time. &#x20;
+- Right-click again the **/ViewModels** folder and then click **Add** a second time.
 - Click **Class**.
 - Name the class 'AlbumViewModel' and click **Add**.